Sinhala language: Vowels

 Nasalisation of vowels is common in certain environments, particularly before a prenasalised consonant.
 Nasalised //ãː// and //æ̃ː// exist as marginal phonemes, only present in certain interjections.

 Phonotactics

+Most Sinhala syllables are of the form CV.
 Native Sinhalese words are limited in syllable structure to (C)V(C), V̄, and CV̄(C), where V is a short vowel, V̄ is a long vowel, and C is a consonant.
 Exceptions exist for the marginal segment CC.
 Prenasalised plosives are restricted to occurring intervocalically, and cannot end a syllable.
 Much more complicated consonant clusters are allowed in loan words, particularly from Sanskrit and English, an example being ප්රශ්නය iso ("question").
 Words cannot end in nasals other than //ŋ//.
 Because of historical loss of the fricative //h// in the suffix //-hu//, //-u// at the end of a word behaves as its own syllable.
+Word-final long vowels often shorten, mostly after a heavy syllable (one ending in a consonant or long vowel).